thesheff17/smtc/README.rst

 Introduction
 ************

-This will attempt to teach you how to program.
+This will attempt to teach you how to program in python.

-I will show examples in python.

 ************
 Installation